Liderbord/pld-comp/docs/language-features.md

 While loops are supported but there are some limitations:
 - You can have a maximum of 6 inputs.
+- There are some issues with expressions that are false
+- Returning within the loop doesn't work

 ## Characters

 - `char` type is supported